Glebochko/Genetic-algorithm/README.md

 Bugs
 ---
-- With unsuccessful DNA generation, the program sometimes freezes
+- With unsuccessful DNA generation, the program sometimes freezes (like i fixed)